Edith S. Sampson: United Nations

-As a result of the Town Meeting tour and her other public speaking, President Truman appointed Sampson as an alternate U.S. delegate to the United Nations on 24 August 1950, making her the first African-American to officially represent the United States at the UN.
+As a result of the Town Hall tour and her other public speaking, President Truman appointed Sampson as an alternate U.S. delegate to the United Nations on 24 August 1950, making her the first African-American to officially represent the United States at the UN.
 She was a member of the UN's Social, Humanitarian, and Cultural Committee, where she lobbied for continued support of work in social welfare.
 She also presented a resolution pressuring the Soviet Union to repatriate the remainder of its Prisoners of War from World War II.
 She was reappointed to the UN in 1952, and served until 1953.
 During the Eisenhower Administration, she was a member of the U.S. Commission for UNESCO.
 In 1961 and 1962, she became the first black U.S. representative to NATO.

 Dissent

 Sampson began to express great dissent from American policies in 1959–1960.
-In a speech to African American high school graduates, she said, "We have convinced ourselves, because it seemed so necessary, that the battle against injustice could be won piece by piece through changes in law, through court appeals, through persistent but cautious pressures.
+In a 1960 speech to African American high school graduates in Dallas, Texas, she said, "We have convinced ourselves, because it seemed so necessary, that the battle against injustice could be won piece by piece through changes in law, through court appeals, through persistent but cautious pressures.
 We were mistaken.
 No–we were wrong.
 Ours was not the only way.
-It was not even the best way.
+It was not even the best way."

 Judgeship

 In 1962, Sampson ran for associate judge of the Municipal Court of Chicago, and easily won the election; she was the first black woman to be elected as a judge in the state of Illinois.
 In 1966, she became an associate judge for the Circuit Court of Cook County.
 Most of the cases that she heard were housing disputes involving poor tenants, in which she was perceived as "an understanding but tough grandmother".

 By 1969 she had apparently regained her faith in working within the system, saying in a speech: "We learned that we could work within the establishment, the system, without necessarily knuckling under to it."

 She continued as a Circuit Court judge until she retired in 1978.
-She died in Chicago in October 1979.
+She died in Chicago on October 8, 1979.